 If the wing starts to drop on either side or moves left/right, move the D lines to correct it.
 You will be moving the D lines and risers in the same direction as the wing is dropping.
 So if it drops to the right, move the D’s to the right, but it’s all about small gentle movements.

 When you are happy that the wing is flying nice and stable above your head you can release the A lines.
 Once you’ve let them go you will then be controlling the sideways movements with the brakes.
 So the same still applies, wing moves right – pull right brake, wing moves left – pull left brake.

 Once again, wait until the wing is nice and stable, and when you’re ready you will turn around 180 degrees.
 Remember, you flipped your risers 180 degrees, so turning will correct them so that the A’s are facing forwards when you turn.
 Because you flipped the risers anticlockwise (left) you will have to turn to your left.
 If you turn to the right the lines will tangle.

 As soon as you’ve turned glance up at the wing or feel with gentle brake pressure to make sure it’s still stable.
 Corrections will now be different (normal), if the wing moves right – pull left brake to turn it left and vice versa.

 When you’re happy that the wing is flying stable and that you have full control start to move forwards.
 Keep controlling the direction with the brakes and make sure you stay on the wind line.
 You can now start to run until you leave the ground.
 This is the exact way I was taught to reverse launch a paramotor and it’s definitely the easiest way.

-Points to remember when reverse launching a paramotor...
+The main things to remember when reverse launching a paramotor

 - Lay the wing out directly into the wind.